 Thoughts on Faith and Giving

-When people change their giving, they are telling you something has changed in them.
-Almost always that change signals a prime time for ministry.
+When people change their giving, it means something has changed in them.